spateria/ISEMO/README.md

 `python main.py −−runCoHRL`

 During training, data is saved in files with the names as: _historyISEMO\_testingFalse\_.npy_ when using ISEMO and _historyCoHRL\_testingFalse\_.npy_.
-You can check the list of recorded data items in ISEMO.py(refer to the multi-dimensional arrayhistory).
+You can check the list of recorded data items in ISEMO.py (refer to the multi-dimensional array named _history_).

 The learned models for the Q-value functions and the termination functions are saved in the _models_ folder.

+# Testing mode
+To  run  the  software  in  thetesting mode,  give  the  following  command:

+`python main.py −−testing −−testID {i}`

+Here, testID {i} is the index of the saved _World_ object (MA-World-{i}.pl) to be used for testing.

 Please refer to ISEMO_SW_Doc.pdf for more details.